 How To Help Mental Health Stigma In The Workplace?

-Our national safety regulators (i.e SafeWork, WorkSafe) are conducting random safety blitz’ on key organisations; wanting to see how mental health is being managed.
+Our national safety regulators (i.e., SafeWork, WorkSafe) are conducting random safety blitz’ on key organisations, wanting to see how mental health is managed.

 Need some tips on how to manage your mental health and resilience to hardships?
-Or do you simply want to find out more on the burden of mental health in the current Australian workspace?
-Our recent Mental Health Seminar featured presentations from Black Dog Institute, and Grant Mizens, Paralympic Gold Medalist.
+Or do you want to find out more about the burden of mental health in the current Australian workspace?
+Our recent Mental Health Seminar featured presentations from Black Dog Institute and Grant Mizens, Paralympic Gold Medalist.